ENCYCLOPEDIC ENTRY

 A xenolith is a piece of rock trapped in another type of rock.

 Most of the time, a xenolith is a rock embedded in magma while the magma was cooling.
-Magma is the molten rock beneath the Earths crust that emerges as lava during a volcanic eruption.
+Magma is the molten rock beneath Earth's crust that emerges as lava during a volcanic eruption.
 The rock that forms from cooled magma is called igneous rock.
 Xenoliths are different types of rock embedded in igneous rock.

-As magma erupts or flows from the Earths surface, it is cooled by exposure to air or water.
+As magma erupts or flows from Earth's surface, it is cooled by exposure to air or water.
 Lava cools fairly quickly, and various types of igneous rocks are formed.
 Xenoliths are usually visible.
 They have a different color and density than the surrounding igneous rock.
 Xenoliths can be as small as a grain of sand or as large as a football, and as long as several meters.

 Xenoliths and xenocrysts are affected by temperature.
 A xenolith may lose its unique qualities if it melts into the surrounding magma.
 As it cools, the material may cease being a xenolith at all and become a metamorphic rock.
 Metamorphic rock is rock that has changed from one form (sedimentary or igneous) to another.